6 Great Things About Day Care

 1. She has friends!
 It is so cute to see Rooney get excited to see her friends every morning.
 These friends not only provide her with playmates, but she is also encouraged to try new things that she sees them doing, like taste new foods and brush her teeth (positive peer pressure!).

 2. She learns patience.
 I know Rooney has to wait at times for her snack or milk or lunch or nap or comfort or a diaper change.
-With a required teacher to child ratio of 1:4, that is reality (however, I like that our center usually offers a lower ratio of 2:4).
+With a required teacher to child ratio of 1:4, that is reality (however, I like that our center usually offers a lower ratio of 1:3 or even 1:2).
 Although sometimes this can be hard to accept, I think in the long run Rooney will be better off for learning patience and sharing at a young age.

 4. They have toys we don't have.
 I don't feel as bad that we don't own a baby doll stroller or crib, play kitchen, train track, dress-up clothes, magnetic balls, or kid's rocking chair, because they have all that stuff at day care and she gets to play with it four days a week.
 I think we will eventually get a few of these toys at home, but only the ones that are her favorites (kitchen, baby bed and play clothes).
 Day care even rented a bounce house earlier this year!